Government Botanical Garden: The Nurseries

-The nurseries which are about 300 feet above the lower lawns, consist of eight glass-houses and a series of terraces for introduction and breeding of exotic plants.
+The nurseries which are about 100 metres above the lower lawns, consist of eight glass-houses and a series of terraces for introduction and breeding of exotic plants.
 The glass-houses are utilized for growing Begonias, Ferns, Cacti, Succulents, Orchids and Bulbous plants for providing a continuous supply of potted plants to be grouped periodically in the conservatories.
 The terraces are utilised for growing plants for cut flowers, seed and also for trial purposes.

 The flower show

 The first flower show was first organised in the year 1896 by the chairman of the Nilgiris Agri-Horticultural Society, Mr.J.H.Tremenhere, the then Collector of Nilgiris.
 The government took over the flower show from the Nilgiris Agri-Horticultural Society in 1980 by forming a committee called the Nilgiris Flower and Fruit Show Committee.
 The flower show attracts about 150,000 tourists each year from all over the world.

-The flower show is held for two days.
+The flower show is held for two to five days.
 The inauguration of the show is held on the first day and on the second day, prizes are distributed to winners of various competitions held in connection with flower show.
 About 250 exhibitors participate in different categories on the day of flower show.
 Several government departments and voluntary agencies also display their activities for the benefits of the flower lovers and tourists.

 More than 50 varieties of potted plants, 150 varieties of cut flowers, various kinds of tropical and temperate vegetables and tropical and temperate fruits are exhibited by the competitors.
 The floral decorations, Indian and Japanese flower arrangements, vegetable carving, Flower Rangoli, Bonsai, etc., are the major attractions during the show days.
 The exclusive cut flower stalls from large private and public gardens are also an attraction during the show days.
 59 rolling cups, 250 cups and cash prizes are awarded to the best competitors and exhibitors.

 A garden competition is also held involving Estate Gardens, Private Cottage Gardens, Public Gardens and various other categories of gardens, to create greater awareness among flower growers.
 On an average, about 200 gardens compete in the event.
 Garden competition is held prior to the flower show and best gardens are awarded prizes and cups.